Baja California Scuba Diving

 Difficulty: All levels of diving, although can sometimes be challenging.

-Non-diving Activities: Liveaboards don’t present much opportunity for non-divers, although there are some snorkeling opportunities and hiking on some of the islands.
+Non-diving Activities: Liveaboards don’t offer much for non-divers, although there are some snorkeling and hiking opportunities on some of the islands.

 Nearest Airport: Phoenix Sky Harbor Airport (PHX).